tetsuo13/MediaWiki-to-DokuWiki-Importer/README.md

 Usage
 -----

-Copy both mediawiki2dokuwiki.php and convertSyntax.php into the base DokuWiki directory.
+Copy everything in the src directory into the base DokuWiki directory.
 Execute mediawiki2dokuwiki.php from either the command line or from a web browser.

 If using the command line, execute mediawiki2dokuwiki.php along with the path to LocalSettings.php, either as an absolute or relative path.